In general, information sources tend to be categorized as:

 See The Open Internet tab for more information.

 There are many types of information sources.
-The following are traditional source types often used in college-level assignments:
+The following table contains traditional source types often used in college-level assignments:

 Purpose |